garrandall/popular-music-data/tracks/let-s-do-it-again-the-staple-singers.md

 I wanna do it again
 (Do it) (Do it, do it) I wanna do it again
-Ooh, oh, ho, hey, do it again
+Oh, oh, ho, hey, do it again
 Do it
 (Woo, hoo, hoo, hoo)
 Do it